I Bought Friendster for $30K: Reviving a Social Media Dinosaur

 Social media’s graveyard is filled with the remnants of once-glorious platforms.
 Yet, against conventional wisdom, I recently bought Friendster for $30,000—not as a mere nostalgia trip, but as a serious bet on the potential for legacy social networks to innovate and thrive in today’s fragmented digital landscape.
 This acquisition isn’t just about reconnecting with the past; it underscores a contrarian belief that the future of social media may not lie solely with new apps, but rather in resurrecting and modernizing platforms like Friendster, which once captured the imaginations of millions.

 Friendster was launched in 2002 as one of the first social networking services, quickly amassing a user base of over 3 million by 2003, according to an official press release.
 It allowed users to create profiles, connect with friends, and share content, laying the groundwork for the social networks that followed.
 This platform holds significance not only as a pioneer but also as a case study in what happens when innovation falters.
-Understanding Friendster’s history and functionality provides valuable insights into today’s social media dynamics, particularly amid a boom in nostalgic marketing efforts.
+Understanding Friendster’s history and functionality provides valuable insights into today’s social media dynamics, particularly amid a boom in nostalgic marketing efforts, including health-focused platforms like those discussed in our article on how longevity science could add years to your life.

 Reviving Friendster isn’t unprecedented; other platforms have resurfaced with astounding results.